 Naturopathic Treatment for Unexplained Infertility

 First, we would need to determine the root cause.
-In some instances, this involves requesting additional tests either through your family doctor or fertility clinic or through Dr. Frank: more detailed hormone testing, extensive thyroid testing, testing for celiac disease, DNA fragmentation testing (for the male partner) and possibly laparoscopic surgery (or treatment as if the problem is endometriosis).
+In some instances, this involves requesting additional tests either through your family doctor or fertility clinic or through Dr Frank: more detailed hormone testing, extensive thyroid testing, testing for celiac disease, DNA fragmentation testing (for the male partner) and possibly laparoscopic surgery (or treatment as if the problem is endometriosis).
 There are natural means of addressing oxidative stress (antioxidants), restoring healthy nitric oxide levels, treating endometriosis and balancing hormones.
 Testing can be done for the MTHFR mutation, as well as a number of other genetic defects that may impact fertility through 23andme.com.
+For me, the diagnosis of “unexplained infertility”, just means having to dig deeper to find the root cause.
+Only then can you address that cause and restore normal fertility.

 Tersigni C, Castellani R, de Waure C, Fattorossi A, De Spirito M, Gasbarrini A, Scambia G, Di Simone N. Celiac disease and reproductive disorders: meta-analysis of epidemiologic associations and potential pathogenic mechanisms.
 Hum Reprod Update.
 2014 Jul-Aug;20(4):582-93. doi: 10.1093/humupd/dmu007.
 Epub 2014 Mar 11.